virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 uv *= INSIDES_NOISE
 ```

-The `INSIDES_NOISE` constant allows to control the scale of the noise.
+The `INSIDES_NOISE` constant allows you to control the scale of the noise.

 ```glsl
 vec3 n = normalize( TBN * water_normal( uv ) );
 ```

-We get the normal from the noise and trasform it using `TBN` matrix.
+We get the normal from the noise and transform it using the `TBN` matrix.

 Links:
 - [Painting a Landscape with Maths]